Lead vocals, fiddle

-Vocals, guitar, banjo
+Lead vocals, guitar, banjo

+Trey was born in Pelham, Georgia and grew up singing in gospel quartets.
 In 2013, during an early midlife crisis, Trey bought a bluegrass banjo -- his first instrument since playing brass in high school band.
 Two months later he met a young woman named Jessica, busking with her fiddle outside of her now-husband's crepe shop in the Inman Park neighborhood of Atlanta.
 They formed a fast friendship that eventually inspired Sweet Young Twang.
 Along the way, Trey took up guitar and upright bass, and cut his teeth as an instrumentalist and songwriter while playing in various bands in Atlanta's Americana music scene.
 Now he is the primary songwriter in Sweet Young Twang, where he loves playing with his friends.
 He especially loves playing with his beautiful bride, Erika.

 Erika grew up outside of Detroit, Michigan.
 Her parents loved folk music and classic rock so many of her musical influences come from those genres.
 Erika took piano lessons and played recitals throughout her childhood and then took a long hiatus from music.
 In 2016, Trey suggested she learn upright bass, so she took some lessons and got up to speed enough to play with others.
-She also got brave and took voice lessons (aka, naked therapy) and the band is kind enough to let her sing on occasion.
-SYT is the very first band Erika has played with and her favorite things about it are the friendships, humor, and creative collaboration.
+She also got brave and took voice lessons (i.e., naked therapy) and the band is kind enough to let her sing on occasion.
+Sweet Young Twang is the very first band Erika has played with and her favorite things about it are the friendships, humor, and creative collaboration.

-vocals, pedal steel, guitar, harmonica
+Vocals, pedal steel, dobro, guitar, harmonica